The Official Blog of Author Tristan Vick

 15. Living in the world yet not forming attachments to the dust of the world is the way of a true Zen student.

-Japan is famous for the image of the salary man (i.e., business man) falling asleep at work.
+Japan is famous for the image of the salary man (i.e., business man) or politician falling asleep at work.
 Usually at his desk.
 While western people may find this odd, sleeping while on the job is surprisingly common in Japan.
 It's so common in fact that the Japanese have a word for it.
 It's called inemuri (居眠り) and translates to "sleeping while present."

 Japan has a sleeping @ work culture.
 But before we conclude that the Japanese are slacking off, it helps to understand a bit about Japanese culture first.